cliffeby/DuckpinV001/README.md

 powershell C:/Users/Admin/Anaconda3/python.exe c:/Users/Admin/OneDrive/pyProjects/Duckpin2/blobtoCount.py
 pause
 ```
 5. In my case, numpy needed to be updated.
 Then I received the error "Can't connect to HTTPS URL because the SSL."
-Chaning my Path corrected the problem.
+Changing my Path corrected the problem.
 Interestingly, the script didn't fail when run directly in VSCode.

 ```
 <path>\Anaconda3